Awu-Lin/cse15l-lab-reports/report5.md

 I'd be happy to help you with this question; I see that you've added an overflow check to the data to prevent it from overflowing, which is great, but you need to pay attention to the logic of the code when doing the overflow check, and especially think about what it should look like in conjunction with the parts of the code you've already done before.
 As a suggestion, you can break down each step of the code run and pay attention to the changes in the numbers that occur during those runs.

 ### Student
 Ohhhhh I got it!
 The problem occurs when count becomes 214748341, and the next step is to multiply it by 10 and add the next number, 2.
-However, 2147483410 + 2 equals 2147483412, which exceeds Integer.MAX_VALUE, so it will return 0; I fixed the logic of my code to have it check for an overflow before the number is multiplied by 10 and added to the next number Instead of after, it checks to see if it will overflow, and now my test passes successfully.
+However, 2147483410 + 2 equals 2147483412, which exceeds `Integer.MAX_VALUE`, so it will return 0; I fixed the logic of my code to have it check for an overflow before the number is multiplied by 10 and added to the next number Instead of after, it checks to see if it will overflow, and now my test passes successfully.
 Thank you for your help!
 ![image](https://github.com/Awu-Lin/cse15l-lab-reports/assets/94472422/8ee89079-34c6-432c-9c55-ff8e2b63d2d2)

 ### TA